maxant/kafka-data-consistency/README.md

 Notice the special escaping of single quotes within the single quoted body with `'\''`, ie. the quote is escaped and also within quotes!

+NOTE: you can add `limit 1` to the end of hte quey and if you select from a table, you get the one record based on the ID that you are selecting.
+Useful if you are selecting by ID, otherwise useless.

 ### Notes on KSQL:

 - Table uses upsert semantics (CUD) vs. stream which is just a long list of records.